AugustasV/aws-bootcamp-cruddur-2023/journal/week2.md

 * Those API calls/results are hard coded, so it's easy to find them in honeycomb, filter out, see when error occurred in what time specifically.

-## Whats the difference between observability and monitoring
+## What's the difference between observability and monitoring

 It's how question is asked, different things
 ### Monitoring